-2022 retail strategies are more ambitious, digital, and purposeful than at any time, but their realization hinges on the suppliers that will power them.
+Retail strategies are more ambitious, digital, and purposeful than at any time, but their realization hinges on the suppliers that will power them.
 With low margins commonplace, and traditionally c.
-80% of total retail expenditures going to suppliers, how well retailers engage the “external enterprise” will be the key influence on success or failure in 2022.
+80% of total retail expenditures going to suppliers, how well retailers engage the “external enterprise” will be the key influence on success or failure.

 As specialist procurement consultants that work with some of the world’s leading retailers, we have identified three key trends shaping the retail sector in 2022: